• Skip to primary navigation

 Instructions

-• Using a knife, remove the silver skin membrane on the bone side of the ribs.
+• Remove the silver membrane from the ribs.

 Video